Nazeeefa/Dinoflagellates/analyses/batch_results.md

 ## Reults from batch run of bowtie; aligning reads back to assembly

 ### SHTV-5_3
+(File in editing mode displays following as it appeare on terminal)

 16785889 (100.00%) were paired; of these:
     1438278 (8.57%) aligned concordantly 0 times